-The recoverable amount of RAM/Hoover/VAX's goodwill and intangibles has been determined based on a value in use calculation.
-That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and a discount rate of 15.0% (2013: 15.0%) per annum.
+The recoverable amount of RAM/Hoover/VAX has been determined based on a value in use calculation.
+That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and a discount rate of 15.0% (2012: 15.3%) per annum.

-Cash flow projections during the budget period for RAM/Hoover/VAX are based on management's estimation of cash inflows/outflows including sales, gross margin, operating expenses, capital expenditures and working capital requirements.
-The assumptions and estimations are based on RAM/Hoover/VAX's past performance, management's expectations of the market development, the success in reducing the working capital requirements and the success of the cost cutting strategies implemented.
-Cash flow projections beyond the 5-year period are extrapolated using a steady 2.0% (2013: 2.0%) growth rate.
+Cash flow projections during the budget period for RAM/Hoover/VAX are based on management's estimation of cash inflows/ outflows including sales, gross margin, operating expenses, capital expenditures and working capital requirements.
+The assumptions and estimation are based on RAM/Hoover/VAX's past performance, management's expectations of the market development, the success in reducing the working capital requirements and the success of the cost cutting strategies implemented.
+Cash flow projections beyond the 5-year period are extrapolated using a steady 2.0% (2012: nil) growth rate.
 Management believes that any reasonably possible change in any of these assumptions would not cause the carrying amount of RAM/Hoover/VAX's goodwill and intangibles to exceed the aggregate recoverable amounts.